 Staying in Aldea Zama

 Aldea Zama is a new luxury development in between the Pueblo and the Beach Zone.
-This neighborhood is primarily high-end homes and condos, though there are a couple of boutique hotels, restaurants, and a playground connected by walking and cycling paths.
+This neighborhood is primarily high-end homes, condos and Airbnbs, though there are a couple of boutique hotels, restaurants, and a playground – all connected by walking and cycling paths.
 Much of the development is still under construction, but there are plans to add luxury boutiques, restaurants, and bars.
 At the moment, this area has a bit of a sterile feel and hasn’t found its own personality yet.
 However, the location is perfect, offering easy access to the Pueblo and beach, while remaining calm and quiet at night.

 The Best Hotel in Aldea Zama